ktolstikhin/ghost-ssl-docker/README.md

 # Yet another self-hosted Ghost blog with Docker, Compose, and Nginx.

 This is a simple Ghost blog setup wrapped up in Docker containers.
 Here, the default SQLite database is used.
-The content backup and updating Let's Encrypt certificates are carried out periodically by cron.
+The content backup and updating Let's Encrypt SSL/TLS certificates are carried out periodically by cron.
+For even simpler HTTP version, checkout the *http* branch which offers easier deployment using Docker Machine.

 ## Deployment

 First, install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Docker Compose](https://docs.docker.com/compose/install/) by following instructions from the official websites.
+This setup was tested successfully with Ubuntu 16.04 and 18.04 LTS.

 ### Development